Searching for strongly coupled AdS matter with multi-trace deformations: Discussion

-If even at finite $\lambda$ there is no way to interpret our deformed CFTs as being dual to bulk matter sectors with local interactions, then we are faced with a no-go theorem: there is no continuous deformation from holographic CFTs with a 't Hooft like expansion to CFTs dual to strongly coupled bulk matter.
-We have explored all possible cases: single-trace deformations always preserve the 't Hooft limit and large-$N$ factorization, while multi-trace deformations appear not to produce local bulk interactions, at least in perturbation theory.
-But this spans the full set of possibilities starting from holographic CFTs at the points on moduli space where large-$N$ factorization is preserved.
+If even at finite $\lambda$ there is no way to interpret our deformed CFTs as being dual to bulk matter sectors with local interactions, we are faced with a no-go result: it is not possible to obtain a CFT dual to a strongly coupled bulk matter from a CFT with a 't Hooft like expansion in perturbation theory.
+Perturbatively, single-trace deformations always preserve the 't Hooft limit and large-$N$ factorization, while we have shown that multi-trace deformations appear to not produce local bulk interactions.

 To be clear, this does not mean that such holographic CFTs do not exist.
+Concretely, one can imagine a couple of avenues that evade this conclusion.
+For example, one could imagine changing the order of limits.
+This entails deforming the theories while keeping $N$ finite, resumming the perturbative expansion, and only then taking the large-$N$ limit.
+Moreover, one could obtain a strongly coupled bulk matter sector by non-perturbative procedures, such as performing an $S$-transformation on moduli \cite{Aharony:2015zea}.
+Both of these strategies illustrate that on a conformal manifold, CFTs dual to strongly coupled bulk matter sectors are separated by a distance that diverges with $N$ from CFTs satisfying large-$N$ factorization.
+Therefore, these phenomenologically interesting CFTs are in some sense isolated.

-It simply means that these theories are isolated CFTs that cannot be continuously connected to the more standard holographic ones.
-CFTs dual to strongly coupled matter may perhaps be attained by deforming a standard holographic CFT with a relevant operator and flowing to the IR; or perhaps they are fully disconnected in the space of QFTs.
-Adding probe branes to the bulk on which a matter theory is strongly coupled suggests that such theories are ``isolated" in the QFT landscape sense, and it would be very interesting to see if explicit examples can be constructed in this way.
+Another interesting possibility is to deform a standard holographic CFT with a relevant operator and flow to the IR.
+One could also add probe branes to the bulk on which a matter theory is strongly coupled.
+The addition of branes suggests that such theories are ``isolated" in the QFT landscape sense, and are separated from factorizing points on the moduli space by distances that diverge with $N$.